Nameless Rumia's Wiki

 }

-In addition, it should be warned that all emoji names must be in lowercase for some reason.
-Lastly, we have the data pack's pack.mcmeta file, where pack format is set to 6 and the description set to whatever, provided below for your convenience.
-From there, you should be able to add the data pack onto the server or world, and it should start working after you reset or restart everything.
+Lastly, we have said data pack's pack.mcmeta file, which simply has the pack format set to 6 and the description reading Emojiful emojis!.
+This file is provided in the following dropdown, if necessary.
+From there, you should be able to attach the data pack onto the server or world, and it should work for every player after you reset or restart everything for good measure.

 Mods that I found neat

-• Effect Timer Plus - A client-side mod that adds a simple, customizable effect timer to the HUD.
+• Effect Timer Plus - Client-side.
+This adds an effect timer to the HUD.

-• Lighty - A client-side mod that lets you see the light level, removing guesswork.
+• Lighty - Client-side.
+Simply allows you to see the light level, removing the guesswork.

-• Map Link - A client-side mod allowing Xaero's World Map or Minimap to track player positions if the server actually has a web map.
-Remember to add a server entry in settings.
+• Map Link - Client-side.
+If you're using Xaero's World Map and/or Minimap, this mod allows you to synchronize marker/player positions from a web map.
+Remember to add an entry in settings.

-• Seemless Loading Screen - A client-side mod replacing the loading screen with a screenshot.
+• Seamless Loading Screen - Client-side.
+Replaces loading screen with a screenshot.

 Notes